tastybug/zettelkasten/catalog/vault.md

 * Renewable: whether it's renewable
 * Orphaned Token: if true, parental revokation does not propagate

-#### Assessing Tokens

-* check metadata and capabilities of a token: `vault token lookup $TOKEN`
+* check a token via it's `accessor`, which is a non-secret token alias: `vault token lookup -accessor $some-accessor`
 * check what capabilities a token has at a path: `vault token capabilties $TOKEN secrts/data/prod/db`

 #### Creating Child Token

+Creating a child token means that you will bind them to the TTL of the current token (unless you create orphans).

 * `vault token create [-policy=bla] [-period=10m]`

 #### Token Hierarchy

 Some token (not batch, not use-limit and maybe others) are able to create child tokens.
-Both can have their individual TTL, but keep in mind that when a parent token is revoked, the child tokens are revoked too, even if they still have TTL left.
+Both can have their individual TTL, but keep in mind that when a parent token is revoked (manually or due to TTL), the child tokens are revoked too, _even if they still have TTL left_!

+#### TTL

+Every non-root token has a TTL and some have a maximum TTL.
+A token can be configured to be renewable, which means that you increase the TTL by a certain amount of time.
+Once maximum TTL is reached, the token is revoked disregarding the possibly remaining TTL.

+* The default TTL is 768h (32 days), which can be altered in the vault configuration file like this: `default_lease_ttl = 24h`.

-#### Service Tokens (OAuth Access Token like)
+#### Service Tokens (Like OAuth Access Token)

 Service tokens are the default kind of token.
 They are persisted to the storage backend.
 They can be renewed, revoked and you can create child tokens.